-Designation used for courses of current interest in the social sciences that are not included as a permanent part of our official
+Designation used for courses of current interest in the social sciences that are not included as a permanent part of our official course offerings.
+The title of the course will reflect the specific subject matter.

 PHYSICS FOR HEALTH SCIENCES

 PHS 2014 PHYSICS FOR HEALTH SCIENCES